sakai-aigga/University-Event-Management-System-UEMS-/README.md

 4. **Configuration:**
 * Update the database connection settings in the `includes/` folder to match your local credentials (DB Name, Username, Password).
+* Create a Google App and put the credentials into the `includes/mail-config.php` file to ensure that the PHP mailer works well.

 5. **Deployment:**